Lucien of Beauvais: Veneration

 Lucian's body was buried in the cemetery of Thil.
 His name occurred in the calendar of the Book of Common Prayer from an early date.

 At the end of the Christian persecutions, a church was built over his tomb; it was called the Church of Saints Peter and Lucian.
 It was destroyed in the 5th century.
-Around 583, at the request of Dodo, bishop of Beauvais, and Saint Evrou (Evrost), Chilperic I ordered to be built a new basilica and monastery on the same site.
+Around 583, at the request of Dodo, bishop of Beauvais, and Saint Evrou (Evrost), Chilperic I ordered the building of a new basilica and monastery on the same site.
 Dodo consecrated the church, dedicating it once again to Saints Peter and Lucian.
 Saint Evrou served as abbot of the monastery.
 The abbey was destroyed in 845 during the Norman invasions, but a new one was built in the 12th century, serving also as a burial place for the cathedral canons.
-During the Middle Ages, a priory was also built on the alleged site of their death, at Montmille, which became a place of pilgrimage during the Middle Ages.
+During the Middle Ages, a priory was also built on the alleged site of their death, at Montmille, which became a place of pilgrimage.

 In 1261, the relics of Lucian, Maximian, and Julian were placed in a new reliquary by William of Grès (Guillaume de Grès), bishop of Beauvais.
 The translation took place in the presence of St. Louis IX, king of France, and Theobald II, king of Navarre, and much of the French nobility.
 The memory of this translation was formerly celebrated in the abbey of Beauvais as the fête des Corps Saints.

-On January 5, 1791, the abbey was put on sale and was bought by a rich Parisian, Vicente Alterio.
+On 5 January 1791, the abbey was put on sale and was bought by a rich Parisian, Vicente Alterio.
 The liturgical objects were transported to the church of Notre-Dame du-Thil.
 The basilica and the monastery were demolished between 1795 and 1819.
 Of the monastery, only the round tower and part of the wall remain.

-On November 20, 1793, Lucian's relics were tossed into a fire by Protestant extremists.
+On 20 November 1793, Lucian's relics were tossed into a fire by Protestant extremists.

-In the Orthodox Church, Lucian is commemorated on June 3 and January 8 (See Wikipedia's Eastern Orthodox Liturgics).
+In the Orthodox Church, Lucian is commemorated on 3 June and 8 January (See Wikipedia's Eastern Orthodox Liturgics).